-LGS NAME POSTCODE and/or GRID REFERENCEDescription of site Alderney Gardens CT10 2TN TR38206847 An amenity green space consisting of a grassed area with attractive large trees.
-Colburn Road Estate CT10 1SQ TR39206656A number of small amenity green spaces with attractive mature trees throughout this estate.
+LGS NAME POSTCODE and/or GRID REFERENCE Description of site Alderney Gardens CT10 2TN TR38206847 An amenity green space consisting of a grassed area with attractive large trees.
+Colburn Road Estate CT10 1SQ TR39206656 A number of small amenity green spaces with attractive mature trees throughout this estate.
 Provides a significant design feature of the development.
 Culmer's Amenity Land CT10 1EP TR38986639 An informal recreation green space, edged with mature trees, surrounding a path with benches.
 Dumpton Park Drive CT10 1RR TR38986639 A football ground regularly used by a local football club.
 It consists of one full pitch, several practice areas with goals and a small pavilion, surrounded by hedgerows and small trees.
 Fairfield Road /Rumfields Road (Bromstone Roundabout) CT10 2PH TR38026751 A semi-natural green space edged with trees Fair Street/Royal Close Junction CT10 2JZ TR38526775 An amenity green space consisting of two rectangles of grass surrounded by large, mature trees and a further green space consisting of a dense copse of mixed bushes and mature trees.
-Hereson Road (There are several other areas throughout this residential area) CT10 1FF TR39156708 5 1 Hornet Close CT10 2YD TR37646743 An informal recreation green space with some hedging and attractive mature trees, with some wooden and stone decorative features and two benches.
+Hereson Road (There are several other areas throughout this residential area) CT10 1FF TR39156708 An informal green space with new children's play area, surrounded by large trees.
+Hornet Close CT10 2YD TR37646743 An informal recreation green space with some hedging and attractive mature trees, with some wooden and stone decorative features and two benches.
+Kingfisher Walk CT10 2AT An amenity green space

-Kingfisher Walk CT10 2AT TR38726821An amenity green space consisting of a grass verge with partial hedge and mature large trees.
+TR38726821 consisting of a grass verge with partial hedge and mature large trees.
 Includes an attractive display of mosaics by a local artist.
-This is a marked feature on the Turner and Dickens Walk Kitty's Green CT10 3AZ TR38936948Open Space.
+This is a marked feature on the Turner and Dickens Walk Kitty's Green CT10 3AZ TR38936948 Open Space.
 Kitty's Green is a small, fenced grass area with attractive mature trees and a bench.
-Ramsgate Road CT10 1PL TR39146724An amenity green space featurin a grassed area with a raised flower bed maintained by local volunteers.
+Ramsgate Road CT10 1PL TR39146724 An amenity green space featuring a grassed area with a raised flower bed maintained by local volunteers.
 Reading Street CT10 3AZ TR39026949 This is a small corner grassed area opposite Kitty's Green, with two raised flower beds and two benches.
-St. Peter's Village Green CT10 2TR TR38116850An informal recreation green space with mature trees and benches.
-Salts Drive CT10 2SY TR38466823An informal recreation green space with two benches, surrounded by hedges, conta Selwyn Drive CT10 2SW TR38576811 An amenity green space with attractive mature trees.
+St. Peter's Village Green CT10 2TR TR38116850 An informal recreation green space with mature trees and benches.
+Salts Drive CT10 2SY TR38466823 An informal recreation green space with two benches, surrounded by hedges, containing attractive bushes and medium height trees.
+Selwyn Drive CT10 2SW TR38576811 An amenity green space with attractive mature trees.
 The Maples CT10 2PE TR37516778 A number of small amenity green spaces with attractive mature trees throughout this estate.
 Victoria Parade and Nuckell's Gardens CT10 1QS TR39746766 This is a very attractive and historic open space along the clifftop of Viking Bay with landscaped gardens.
 Vincent Close, also known as Northwood Park CT10 2ND TR37296731 An informal recreation green space with children's play area